 E-Bikes can be used by anyone and everyone

-E-Bike enthusiasts have noted that either themselves or loved ones who deal with mental illness have benefitted greatly from e-Biking especially when combined with the appropriate therapy and medication.
+E-Bike enthusiasts have noted that either themselves or loved ones who deal with mental illness have benefitted greatly from riding their e-bikes, especially when combined with the appropriate therapy and medication.

 Easy Tip: But remember, there is no one answer or quick fix when dealing with a mental illness or disorder – always consult a medical professional if you have any questions or concerns.